open-policy-agent/opa/docs/content/how-do-i-write-policies.md

   4. Composite keys which are described later.

 References are always prefixed with a variable that identifies the root document.
-In the example above this is `p`.
+In the example above this is `sites`.
 The root document may be:

   * a local variable inside a rule.
   * a rule inside the same package.